 Over the course of the 16 month long campaign, we featured the personal stories of numerous gay military couples and their families using video, social media, op-eds in regional and national newspapers and television.
 One of the most emotionally devastating stories was that of Chief Warrant Officer Charlie Morgan, who was diagnosed with breast cancer and needed to see DOMA overturned so that her wife Karen and their daughter Casey Elena would be protected if Charlie were to pass away.
 Unfortunately, Charlie died after a five-year battle with breast cancer before Section 3 of DOMA was overturned, and Karen worked to continue the fight to repeal DOMA after her wife’s death to fulfill her promise to Charlie and make life better for other gay military families.

 The repeal of DADT and the Supreme Court’s DOMA decision have dramatically improved the lives of gay and lesbian service members and their families, but there is still much work to be done.
 It’s still illegal for same-sex couples to marry in 37 states.
 This means that while the federal government will respect and honor the marriages of gay couples living in those states, the couples are denied state level protections.
-This has a huge impact on couples like Heather and Kasey Britt-Davis, who live in Oklahoma.
-Heather is in the Oklahoma National Guard and she has been stationed in Afghanistan for the last seven months.

 Freedom to Marry recently laid out the next steps in the national strategy to win marriage nationwide.
 By the end of 2016, we aim to win more states so that a majority of Americans live in states with the freedom to marry, grow public support to greater than 60% and bring about a complete end to federal marriage discrimination.